SungFeng-Huang/Meta-TTS/README.md

 ```

 ## Preprocessing

+> **Note:** The following is the old preprocessing guidelines.
+We are currently working on making the main process on-line.
+> Checkout `src/data` for new preprocessing guidelines.

 First, download [LibriTTS](https://www.openslr.org/60/) and [VCTK](https://datashare.ed.ac.uk/handle/10283/3443), then change the paths in `config/preprocess/LibriTTS.yaml` and `config/preprocess/VCTK.yaml`, then run
 ```bash
 python3 prepare_align.py config/preprocess/LibriTTS.yaml